snuarrow/liisan_muistipeli/dokumentaatio/käyttöohjeet.md

-2 weeks left in development, may not work as intended in this manual.
+instructions for muistipeli

+to start the game:
-1. run liisan_muistipeli.jar
+	1. run java -jar liisan_muistipeli.jar
+	2. choose play with default settings (difficulty: "kid's stuff", resolution: 1024x768) or alter settings, remember apply if desired.

+in game:
+	if desired, click mouse secondary to return main menu, caution: progress will not be saved.

-2. click face
+	1. click face
-3. inspect picture
+	2. inspect picture
-4. vigilance
+	3. vigilance
-5. find pair
+	4. find pair
-6. repeat 2-5.
+	5. repeat 1-4.
 	...
-7. inspect score as a perfection percent.
+	6. inspect score as a perfection percent and you may return to main menu.